Monday, September 29, 2025

 After dipping through the clouds with a brief shakes and rattle, we finally touched the runway with another series of jolts and jumps.
 Kota Kinabalu Airport in 1979 wasn't a pretty sight, but who'd care.
 I was safely back on planet earth and that should mean more than anything.

 I'd fly a few more times to Sabah and Sarawak, and, before I knew it, I was beginning to enjoy flying.
 My small issue with heights was somewhat resolved by choosing only aisle seats.
-You'd miss the view and grandeur from the window, but you're the nearest to the toilet.
+You'd miss the view and grandeur from the window, but watching people running to the toilet can be equally spectacular.

 My one-year trainee time just flew by.
-I stayed on long enough to be part of the company that had grown to become the country's undisputed champion in about anything.
-You name it.
+I stayed on long enough to be part of the company that had grown to become the country's undisputed champion in so many ways.
 I'm biased, of course.
 Over the 30 years, I've had my fair share of travelling, both on official business and on my own with wife and kids.
-The apple fell far from the tree, as none of the kids had flight frights.
+The apple fell far enough from the tree, as none of the kids had flight frights.

 Well into my 70's now, I still fly every now and then to whet my wanderlust and suspicious mind.
 Travelling excites and inspires from the moment I hit the booking button to the time I hit the panic button at the sight of my credit card balance.

 Air travel has truly come a long way since the days of the smoking section.
 Today there's a lot more to engage, anticipate and experience when you fly.
-A surprise lurks at every turn.
-There's a dreamlike waterfall at Changi Airport to soothe away your long delay.
-You'd mistake Instanbul Airport for a wedding hall with gates (pic below).
+A simple surprise lurks at every turn.
+Stuck at Changi and there's a dreamlike waterfall soothe away your long delay.
+Step into Istanbul Airport and you'd mistake it for a wedding hall (pic below).
 That's before you hit the city.

 So what hasn't changed?
 The Pilots.
-They still look the same.
+They still look and feel the same.
 White short sleeves and matching black shoes aren't exactly high fashion, but that's how they set themselves apart.
-How I wish one day they could come to work in lovely Batik and Hoka, like Petronas staff.
+How I wish one day they could come to work in cosy Batik and Hoka, like Petronas staff.

 Remember the ticketing section?
 They've closed up shop for good.